Oworo people: Origin

-Ade Obayemi however opined that Okun people, the Northeast Yoruba people including Abinu (Bunu), Owe, Ijumu, Ikiri, Iyagba and Oworo located in Kogi State did not migrate from Ile-Ife but are aboriginals in the Niger-Benue Confluence.
+Ade Obayemi, however was of the opinion that the ancestors of the Okun people, the Northeast Yoruba people including; Abinu (Bunu), Owe, Ijumu, Ikiri, Iyagba and Oworo located in Kogi State did not migrate from Ile-Ife but are aboriginal to the Niger-Benue Confluence area.

 Europeans, like Temple O., who made early contact and wrote about the Oworo people referred to them in their writings as 'Aworo'.

 Traditional Institutions

-The Oworos live in several small towns ruled by various kings.
-Some include:
+The Oworos live in several small towns ruled by various kings, including: